Doutimi/alx-system_engineering-devops/0x0B-ssh/README.md

 # 0x0B-ssh
-Learning about servers and SSH.
+Learning about Servers and SSH.

 ## Tasks